New Student Orientation for First Year Students

 Hepatitis B Immunity

 Health insurance is a condition of enrollment at UCLA.
-The cost of the campus medical insurance plan (USHIP - Undergraduate Student Health Insurance Plan) will automatically be assessed as part of registration fees each term (about $200 each of the 3 terms).
+The cost of the campus medical insurance plan (USHIP - Undergraduate Student Health Insurance Plan) will automatically be assessed as part of registration fees each term ($646.10 each of the 3 terms).
 Spring Quarter enrollment includes Summer coverage.
-USHIP information is available online at www.studenthealth.ucla.edu, under “Insurance”.
+UC SHIP information is available online at www.studenthealth.ucla.edu, under "Insurance".
+Please be advised that dental coverage is now included as part of UC SHIP for undergraduate students.

 If you already have health insurance that meets the University's minimum requirements, you may waive out of USHIP.
 You must do this online during the fee payment period for each term (September 1-20 for Fall, December 1-20 for Winter and March 1-20 for Spring).
 There are no paper waivers.
 During the Fall fee payment period you will have the option to waive out of USHIP for the entire year.
 If you choose this option, the waiver will be submitted for you automatically in Winter and Spring.